Brightspace/terraform-workflows/README.md

 **Optional**.
 If specified, sends notifications to the Slack channel at the end of Terraform Plan and Apply jobs.
+You must also add the [GitHub Actions](https://d2l.slack.com/apps/A04BR0NCZAS-github-actions) Slack app to the channel's integrations.

 ## Terraform Format